wpswings/mwb-bookings-for-woocommerce/README.txt

 = 1.0.0 - Released on 21 May 2021 =
 * First version
 == Upgrade Notice ==
-= 3.1.11 - Released on 30 August 2024 =
+= 3.2.0 - Released on 7 September 2024 =
+* New: user can add more than 10 slots for booking.
+* New: Add midnight slots for booking.
-* Fix: Calendar issue fix for mobile devices.
+* Fix: bug fix for mobile view dual calendar.
-* New: Compatibility With Latest WP[6.6.1] and WC[9.2.3].
+* New: Compatibility With Latest WP[6.6.2] and WC[9.3.3].